estherjk/estherjk.github.io/_posts/2014-10-29-getting-started-with-intel-edison-on-os-x.md

 tags: edison
 ---

-*Note that much of the following information is available in the <a href="https://communities.intel.com/docs/DOC-23148" target="_blank">Getting Started Guide from Intel</a>.
+*Note that much of the following information is available in the <a href="https://communities.intel.com/docs/DOC-23148">Getting Started Guide from Intel</a>.
 However, there is some additional information for assembling the Mini Breakout Board, SSH-ing over Wi-Fi, and package management.*

 ## Introduction to Edison

-Last month, Intel launched <a href="http://www.intel.com/content/www/us/en/do-it-yourself/edison.html" target="_blank">Edison</a>, a tiny computing platform that's just slightly larger than a SD card.
+Last month, Intel launched <a href="http://www.intel.com/content/www/us/en/do-it-yourself/edison.html">Edison</a>, a tiny computing platform that's just slightly larger than a SD card.
 Edison is powered by an Intel SoC that includes a dual core Atom CPU and a 32-bit Quark microcontroller, has integrated Wi-Fi and BTLE (Bluetooth Low Energy), and comes pre-packaged with Yocto Linux, Python, and Node.js.
 Not bad for a tiny computer!

 There are two kits that are currently available: